dustinpfister/hexo_sitesource/source/_drafts/canvas-separation-of-concerns-model-and-view.md

 The main thing of concern it seems is to try to find a way to keep a model independent from a view.
 That is that you have javaScript that has to do with the state, and manipulation of a model, and a completely separate chuck of JavaScript that renders that model in some way, and then typically some code that ties everything together.

+So I will put together a [jsfiddle](https://jsfiddle.net/dustinpfister/mf215hrn/4/) and talk about it in detail here.

 ## The Model

 First off is the model this is what makes up the current state of data, and it also might contain some additional code that has to do with it's storage, retrieval, and manipulation.
 Yet again maybe not, maybe you might break things down further.
 The idea here though is to try to break things down into independent parts that may or may not depend on each other.